+Kazeem Adediran

-Kazeem Adediran 9-12 Dean of Students kazeem.adediran@atlantiscs.org
+Dean of Students

+kazeem.adediran@atlantiscs.org

+Tayla Nichols

-Tayla Nichols 9-12 Dean of Students tayla.nichols@atlantiscs.org
+Dean of Students

+tayla.nichols@atlantiscs.org

-Jessica Lee Special Education Director jgard@atlantiscs.org
+Jessica Lee Special Education Director Civil Rights Coordinator jgard@atlantiscs.org

-Ellyssa Czajkowski

-ELL Director
+Leak Russell ELL Director leak.russell@atlantiscs.org

-ellyssa.czajkowski@atlantiscs.org

 PREFACE

 The policies and procedures provided in this handbook are designed to help the school run smoothly so that you will have a successful year at Atlantis Charter School.
 This information should be used as a guideline for rights, responsibilities and acceptable standards of behavior.